 - More vegan Italian-inspired dishes

 This is one those "there's no way in heck that's vegan" moments.
 But it is!
-The easy vegan tofu ricotta made with hummus (no cashews!) totally sets this apart from all the rest.
+The tofu ricotta made with hummus (no cashews!) totally sets this apart from all the rest.
+It adds amazing creaminess plus a protein boost.
 And it's even better on day two!

 - First, boil your noodles according to the package directions, then drain and set aside.
 If using no-boil noodles, you can skip this step.